 Professional Keynote Speaker, Excellent User of LIMITED Powerpoint

 * I know, I know.
 You saw that shameless self-promotion coming, right?
 Hey, what can I say.
-The kids need new shoes.)
+I’m trying to put a kid through college.)